Ernst Trendelenburg: Early life

 Ernst Trendelenburg was born on 13 February 1882 in Rostock, then part of the Grand Duchy of Mecklenburg-Schwerin in the German Empire.
 He was the son of Friedrich Trendelenburg, a prominent surgeon, and Charlotte Fabricius.
-Trendelenburg's had four brothers who were Wilhelm, Paul, Friedrich, and Ferdinand.
+Trendelenburg had four brothers who were Wilhelm, Paul, Friedrich, and Ferdinand.
 Their paternal grandfather was Friedrich Adolf Trendelenburg, a philosopher and philologist, who specialized in Aristotelianism and German idealism.

 He initially attended the Städtisches Gymnasium in Bonn, but then transferred to the St. Thomas School in Leipzig.
 He completed his abitur in 1900.
 After Trendelenburg completed his abitur, he studied medicine for a brief period, but in 1901 he began studying law at the universities of Bonn and Leipzig.
 In 1903 he began a clerkship.
 In 1904 he graduated from the University of Greifswald with a doctorate in law, with a thesis on the acquisition of property by representatives through common law and the German Civil Code.

 In 1908 he became an unskilled worker in the Reich Ministry of Justice.
 He later went to the Reich Office of the Interior, prior to 1917.
 During this time, from 1912 to 1920, he was also Secretary General of the Kaiser Wilhelm Society (KWG), a scientific institution.
 In 1917 he went to the newly-created Reich Ministry of Economics as a counsellor.
 By April 1918 he had risen to being Privy Councillor and Lecturer Councillor.
 In his time at the ministry in the late 1910s, he often worked closely with Wichard von Moellendorf, helping to negotiate with the Zentralarbeitsgemeinschaft (Central Working Group).
 As an official of the Office of Economics, he also participated in the Brussels International Financial Conference of 1920.